StrapBot/StrapBot/README.md

 # StrapBot
 A bot which replaces ErgastolatorBot v2.0 and VincyBot07, and it's built better than ErgastolatorBot v2.0 and VincyBot07.

+## Invite me on Discord!

+You can invite StrapBot by [clicking here](https://bit.ly/StrapBot).

+## What is the testù.json file?
+It is a language file.
+You can use it by copying the file in the `core/languages` older.

+There is another way though, but I'm not going to explain it... you must discover it yourself!👀

 ## Changelog

 ### v2.0: StrapBot in Italian!